 The last community school closed in 2009 due to lack of funds during a low eb in the economy.
 Shortly after, Mother Regina suffered a stroke.
 Her health began to deteriorate as well as the other sisters.
 It reached a climax where Sr. Anna Marie was about to take on the full care of three sisters.

 Basically, the diocese chose which sisters they will care for and which sisters not to care for.
 Mother Regina Mary, Sr. Patricia Ann and Sr. Jean Frances were to retire at the Felician Home in Livonia, who have an infirmary for sisters.
-They presently are recieving very good love and care.
+They presently are receiving very good love and care.
 Sr. Terese Peter and Sr. Anna Marie were to take a job offer in Rochester, NY to teach in a private school.
 On March 1, 2012 the house in Ann Arbor was closed.

 On July 28, 2012, Bishop Earl Boyea issued a decree of suppression.
 Mother and the sisters in the retirement home are permitted to wear their habit, keep their vows and call themselves sisters.
 The sisters in Rochester are to be on their own.
 The Felician Sisters of Livonia have since forbid Sr. Anna Marie to visit Mother Regina Mary and the sisters, in habit.

-Upon contacting a canon lawyer for religious, Sr. Anna Marie has been advised that such suppression is invalid as a bishop cannot suppress a community unless it is something very serious.
-There is no crime in aging.
-The canon lawyer stated that a Public Association is transferable from one diocese to another when a community is accepted into a new diocese.
-He also stated that a Public Association lasts for 100 years, even if there is only one sister remaining.
+A Public Association lasts for 100 years, even if there is only one sister remaining.
 If there should be no religious remaining, a new community could pick it up.
 At the end of 100 years, the community may renew it or go a step higher.

 What was done to this community by the diocese was most unjust.
 The aged and infirm sisters needed care, not disbanding and "suppressing".
-The other two sisters are final professed religious are in need as well.

 Mother Regina Mary in her last days in a retirement home for religious.
 She sacrificed everything to found this community.
 Her heart is broken to see what has become of her community that she worked and sacrificed so hard for.